kenshin23/taller_python_code_challenge/README.md

 # My approach

-I'm trying to enforce TDD (Test Driven Development) in the code that I write, so I will mostly start of with tests of my code, then the actual code that passes those tests.
+I'm trying to enforce TDD (Test Driven Development) in the code that I write, so I will mostly start off with tests of my code, then the actual code that passes those tests.

 Whenever there's a change in functionality, I'll write the new test cases, then adapt the code to make those tests pass.

 I tried not to get ahead of myself and add features before the tests.
 Hopefully the commit history serves as a way into my thought process.